crkaide/MechaCar_Statistical_Analysis/README.md

 ![del_1b_lin_reg_sum.png](https://github.com/crkaide/MechaCar_Statistical_Analysis/blob/main/images/del_1b_lin_reg_sum.png?raw=true)

-### Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?
+### 1. Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?

-### Is the slope of the linear model considered to be zero?
+### 2. Is the slope of the linear model considered to be zero?
 Why or why not?

-### Does this linear model predict mpg of MechaCar prototypes effectively?
+### 3. Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?

+# **Deliverable 2**